 - Simultaneous Search with Hector Chade (Econometrica, 5-2006)

-- Optimal Search Among Alternatives with Michael Choi
+- Optimal Sequential Search with Michael Choi

 En route to writing the last paper, Michael and I wanted to understand when quasi-concavity was preserved under integration.
 We resolved that, and a larger class of ordinal aggregation results starting with the single crossing property, by realizing the genius of a classic math result of Samuel Karlin:

-Ordinal Aggregation Results via Karlin’s Variation Diminishing Property, Choi and Smith (Journal of Economic Theory, 2016)
+Ordinal aggregation results via Karlin’s variation diminishing property, Choi and Smith (Journal of Economic Theory, 2016)

 We show that the weighted sum of quasiconcave functions is quasiconcave when the (absolute) decreasing part of every function in the sum grows proportionately faster than the increasing part of every function.
 Here, f grows proportionately faster than g if g is more risk averse than f, in the Arrow-Pratt sense.